HakariMatt/Matveich_HTV/README.md

 H-II (H3) Transfer Vehicle

 A mod adds set of parts for japanese HTV cargo spacecraft.
-This mod is suitable for @mcdouble's H-II.
+This mod is suitable for McDouble's H-II.

 Plans:
-HTV-R (HTV-Return) and a few other things for HTV are currently in development.
-Also I have plans for HTV-X.
+HTV-X and some additions to HTV such as other variants of the Exposed Pallet, service module science experiments, etc.

 Dependencies: